Alajuela Province: Other public services

 Like the rest of the country, nearly half of the water services are provided by the Instituto Costarricense de Acueductos y Alcantarillados (AyA) (Costa Rican Institute of Aqueducts and Sewers).
-Water service did not arrive to the northern city of Upala until 1976, but it was recently bolstered in the northern cantons of Los Chiles, La Urruca, and Coquitales.
+Water service did not arrive to the northern city of Upala until 1976, but it was recently bolstered in the cantons of the north of Los Chiles, La Urruca, and Coquitales.

 National trash collection is governed by the 8839 Law (Gestión Integral de Residuos Sólidos).
 The municipalities of Alajuela, Atenas, Grecia, Naranjo, Palmares, Poás, and San Ramón have collective trash removal services.

-Electricity did not arrive in the northern part of the province until the 1978.
+Electricity did not arrive in the northern part of the province until 1978.
 Grecia is home to a new hydroelectric plant, constructed in 2012.
 The hydroelectric dam at Lake Arenal generates between 12% and 17% of the country's electricity.
 There are a growing number of wind turbines that generate electricity in the province, including a plant at Tierras Morenas.